-Besides its side- effects and other disadvantages, it is Process of Androgenesis (With Diagram) | that, for certain types of cancer, chemotherapy is very Biotechnology successful for curing cancer like Burkitt s lymphoma, carcinoma, acute lymphocytic leukemia, Hodgkin's dis lymphomas, mycosis fungoides, Wilm tumour, Ewing s sarcoma, thabdomyosarcoma, retinoblastoma, and embryonal testicular tumours etc.
+Besides its side- effects and other disadvantages, it is that, for certain types of cancer, chemotherapy is very 17.
+What did lockdown achieve then? successful for curing cancer like Burkitt s lymphoma, carcinoma, acute lymphocytic leukemia, Hodgkin's dis lymphomas, mycosis fungoides, Wilm tumour, Ewing s sarcoma, thabdomyosarcoma, retinoblastoma, and embryonal testicular tumours etc.